-The concurrent engineering principle utilizes the right human resource at the right time to accelerate the product development while keeping the rework to a minimum.
+The concurrent engineering principle utilizes the right human resource at the right time to accelerate product development while keeping the rework to a minimum.
 The working principle of concurrent engineering is based on the following factors:

 Teamwork: This is the basic requirement for concurrent engineering philosophy.
 Collaboration, cooperation, and interpersonal relationship are integral parts of concurrent engineering.

-Multidisciplinary team: Multidisciplinary team for the product/service/process development including experts from each discipline is important for the success of concurrent engineering principles.
+Multidisciplinary team: Multidisciplinary team for product/service/process development including experts from each discipline is important for the success of concurrent engineering principles.